 The cornerstone of our success story was laid when the craftsman and natural scientist Adolf Wilhelm Keim was granted the patent for the mineral paints he developed in 1878.
-The so-called 'KEIM Mineral Paints' are considered synonymous with colour brilliance and unrivaled longevity.
-And the working principle of their unequaled longevity has always remained the same up to today: the silicate binder water glass forms an inseparable chemical bond with the mineral substrate during the chemical process of so-called silicification.
-Peeling paint layers, such as those known from synthetic resin paints, are excluded in the case of a mineral-silicate coating.
+"KEIM Mineral Paints" are considered synonymous with colour brilliance and unrivaled longevity.
+The working principle of their unequaled longevity has always remained the same up to today: the silicate binder waterglass forms an inseparable chemical bond with the mineral substrate during the chemical process of silicification.
+Peeling paint layers, such as those seen with synthetic resin paints, are eliminated when using a mineral-silicate coating.

 Paints for people and architecture

 The development of innovative and even revolutionary products is visible throughout the long history of our company.
 Mineral paints by KEIM are a constant feature in architectural history of the 20th and 21st century: from the Historicist Movement via Art Nouveau and Bauhaus through to today‘s spectacular deconstructivist buildings.
 For generations, they have inspired renowned architects, craftsmen and artists and are used wherever high aesthetic, health and building physics demands are placed on architecture and colour design.